 The Company has Severance Employment Agreements with Messrs.
-Mebane, Kretzer, Eller, and Webster.
-The agreements provide that if said executive officers' employment is terminated involuntarily, other than by death or disability or cause, or voluntarily, other than for good reason, after a change in control of the Company, such executive officer may receive certain benefits.
-The present value of the benefits will be 2.99 times such executive officer's average annual taxable compensation paid during the five (5) calendar years preceding the change in control of the Company limited to the amount deductible by Unifi, Inc. and as may be subject to excise taxes under the Internal Revenue Code, all as determined by the Company's Independent Certified Public Accountants, whose decision shall be binding upon the Company and the executive officers.
-A change in control is deemed to occur if someone acquires twenty percent (20%) or more of the outstanding voting stock of the Company, or if there is a change in the majority of directors under specified conditions within a two-year (2) period.
+Mebane, Kretzer, Eller, Webster, Moore, Huggins, Maynard, Brown, Little and Mayes.
+The agreements provide that if said officers' employment is terminated involuntarily, other than by death or disability or cause, or voluntarily, other than for good reason, after a change in control of the Company, such officer may receive certain benefits.
+The present value of the benefits will be 2.99 times such officers' average annual taxable compensation paid during the five (5) calendar years preceding the change in control of the Company limited to the amount deductible by Unifi, Inc. and as may be subject to excise taxes under the Internal Revenue Code, all as determined by the Company's Independent Certified Public Accountants, whose decision shall be binding upon the Company and the officers.
+A change in control is deemed to occur if someone acquires twenty percent (20%) or more of the outstanding voting stock of the Company, or if there is a change in the majority of directors under specified conditions within a two (2) year period.
 The benefits under these contingent employment agreements are, as noted, contingent and therefore not reported under the Summary Compensation Table.